pecom/btk-scarlet/README.md

+# btk-scarlet
-# btk-scarletNOTE: On jamaica we are just using python3 not python or any virtual environment
+NOTE: On jamaica we are just using python3 not python or any virtual environment

 1. Run class_scarlet.py to generate a pandas object
 	- Generates sample images with BTK + Input Catalog